 What we like less: Affirm does run a soft credit check before approval, and if someone’s credit isn’t great, they could be staring down a steep 30% interest rate.
 A high interest rate could be what drives them away at the last minute.

-The deets: Afterpay is an Australia-based BNPL service that offers four-installment payment plans and charges no interest to the customer.
+The deets: Afterpay is an Australia-based BNPL service that offers four-installment payment plans and doesn’t charge interest to the customer.
 Afterpay charges $.30 per transaction plus 2%-3% commission to the merchant.
-Afterpay does not run a credit check and charges $8 late fees for folks who miss payments.
+Afterpay does not run a credit check and charges $8 late fees for missed payments.

 What we like less: Not every purchase will be approved.
 For example, if a shopper missed a payment in the past and has a generally rocky history using Afterpay, they might be cut off from this option.
 If they were counting on splitting a big purchase into four payments, this surprise could send them to Cart Abandonville.